AaronMHurst/python_egaf/README.md

 >>> e = egaf.EGAF()
 ```

-Most methods also require passing the EGAF `JSON` source data set as a list object:
+Most methods also require passing the EGAF `JSON` source data set as a list-object argument which first needs to be created:

 ```python
 >>> edata = e.load_egaf()
 ```

-A `Jupyter` notebook is provided illustrating use of the various methods for access and manipulation of the EGAF data.
-Additionally, a few analysis methods commonly adopted in the analysis of thermal-neutron capture data are also included in the `pyEGAF` software package.
-Launch the notebook provided in the `notebook` folder and execute the cells to run through the example-use cases.
-This notebook also has a `matplotlib` Python-package dependency.
+Two `Jupyter Notebooks` are provided illustrating use of the various methods for interaction, manipulation, and visualization of the EGAF data.
+Additionally, a few analysis methods commonly adopted in the analysis of thermal-neutron capture &gamma;-ray data are also included in the `pyEGAF` software package.
+Launch the notebooks provided in the `notebook` folder and execute the cells to run through the example-use cases.
+These notebooks also have a `matplotlib` Python-package dependency and utilize inline-plotting methods and builtin `Jupyter Notebook` magic commands.

 # Docstrings